marcelog/minionpool/README.md

     callback(state);
   },

-  // The task source produce 'tasks', that are assigned to minions.
-A task
+  // Polling for tasks: The task source produce 'tasks', that are assigned to
-  // source receives its state from 'taskSourceStart' first, and then from whatever
+  // minions.
+A task source receives its state from 'taskSourceStart' first, and
-  // it returns on subsequen calls (see below).
-Also, it should call the
+  // then from whatever it returns on subsequen calls (see below).
+Also, it
-  // callback with the new task (or 'undefined' when none is found).
+  // should call the callback with the new task (or 'undefined' when none is found).
+  //
+  // If you are not going to poll for tasks, set this one to undefined, and call
+  // MinionPool.injectTask() to inject the tasks into the pool, they will be
+  // assigned to free minions (or rescheduled if none is available at the time,
+  // be careful not to produce too many tasks).
   taskSourceNext: function(state, callback) {
     var task = ...;
     callback(task);